NELLIE: A Neuro-Symbolic Inference Engine for Grounded, Compositional, and Explainable Reasoning

 \section{Hyperparameters}

-The DRG produces $10$ (pre-filter) candidates divided evenly amongst the set of templates drawn via case-based retrieval from the top-($k$=10) most similar questions to a given query hypothesis.
+The DRG produces $40$ (pre-filter) candidates divided evenly amongst the set of templates drawn via case-based retrieval from the top-($k$=10) most similar questions to a given query hypothesis.
 It also generates $40$ free-generated candidates, and $40$ retrieval-conditioned ones ($4$ each for the $10$ top-scoring retrieved $f_1$'s).
 It therefore considers $120$ candidate decompositions at each recursion step.
 All sampling is done via nucleus sampling ($p=.95$).
 RTE models filter all candidates for which the classification softmax likelihood of entailment is less than $0.7$.
 We remove duplicates before filtering.

 We used Optuna~\cite{akiba-etal-2019-optuna} to find the number of facts for retrieval-conditioned generation, the $p$ value for nucleus sampling, the entailment threshold, and the number of candidates generated at each recursion step.
 We used as our objective the overall QA accuracy on the EntailmentBank dev set.
 We ran it for about 300 trials, and found that the most important parameters were the entailment threshold (too low = too many bad proofs, too high = no proofs) and the nucleus $p$ (less than 0.8 reduced QA performance by 10-15.
 Experiments were run on 24GB Quadro RTX 6000s.